}

 I’m in the process for applying for both right now, and I’ll talk about that when it’s done.
 The important thing to know is that applying for the NZ pension is incredibly easy, and applying for Social Security from overseas absolutely is not.

 As for the rest, I own the house I live in freehold (without a mortgage), which helps keep my monthly outgoings as small as possible.
 The rental property has loans that the rent pays.
 I don't have a frame of reference for what financially comfortable would mean, for me or someone else, but I know that I'm in far better shape that far too many people, working people, even.
-But whether the gold of my golden years turn out to be painted lead is something I can't yet answer.
+But whether the gold of my golden years turn out to be lead that's painted gold is something I can't yet answer.
 In any case, I don't intend to stop working, in one sense or another, and regardless if it's for pay or not, until I'm no longer able, and that could affect my answer.

 3. “How often do you go back to the US to visit your relatives (siblings, cousins, nephews, and nieces)?
 Do you see yourself returning back to the US since it's your home country and you have relatives?”

 Since I moved to New Zealand 28 years ago, I’ve been back three times: In 1997 and 1999 (both times with Nigel, and his cousin joined us for the ‘99 trip).
 I went back alone from late December 2007 to early January 2008 to tidy up some loose ends.
 That’s it.
 Nigel and I planned several different times to go back, but life got in the way, and time passed.
 We talked loosely about going to Hawaii for our 25th anniversary together, but, of course, he didn’t live that long.
-I have no plans to visit in the forseable future.
+I have no plans to visit in the foreseeable future.

 By “returning” to the USA, I assume you mean to live, and no, that’s impossible.
 First, I left the USA 28 years ago, after living there for the first 36 years of my life—half of which was when I was legally a child.
 So, I’ve lived more of my adult life in New Zealand than I did in the USA (28 v.
 18), and that means that in a very real sense, the country I left doesn’t exist anymore: Many of the people I knew—friends and colleagues alike—have died or scattered across the country.
 The places I knew so very well when I lived there—Chicago and Illinois—have changed dramatically since I left, so much so that neighbourhoods I could’ve walked blindfolded are totally unfamiliar to me now.
-In fact, if I was to move to the USA now, it’s be like moving to a foreign country, because so much has changed.
+In fact, if I was to move to the USA now, it’d be like moving to a foreign country, because so much has changed.
 Heck, I often see Americans talking about something going on in pop culture, and I have NO idea what they’re talking about.

-On top of that, I’m used to national healthcare, not an insurance-driven system, and having to pay for health insurance—even with Medicare—would mean I’d have live a very, very modest life.
-Here in New Zealand, I have a but more flexibility.
+On top of that, I’m used to national healthcare, not an insurance-driven system, and having to pay for health insurance—even with Medicare—would mean I’d have to live a very, very modest life.
+Here in New Zealand, I have a bit more flexibility.
 Having said all that, I wouldn’t mind going back for a visit before I get really old, but that possibility no doubt depends on what happens in the 2024 US elections, though it’s kind of moot at the moment, anyway: My US passport expired several years ago, and I don’t have anyone to look after Leo while I was on a long trip.
 All of which means I have completely accepted the fact that it’s possible I may never get back the USA again.

 4. “Are you planning to find a new partner after Nigel?
 If so, have you dated anyone?”

 I could be glib and say “no and no”, but, while true, that’s not the whole story.
 I have no plans to ever have another partner, and I’ve never considered dating.
 The reality is, and I know I’ve talked about this somewhere, I have absolutely NO idea how to be a single gay man in 2023/24.
-When I was last single, the Internet had barely begun, and guys mostly met in bars, friends, or social groups, or they sought someone through newspaper classifieds.
-In many places, most of those things don’t exist anymore.
+When I was last single, the Internet had barely begun, and guys mostly met in bars, through friends, in social groups, or they sought someone through newspaper classifieds.
+In many places, most of those things don’t happen anymore.

 Around the time of the first Covid lockdown, or thereabouts, anyway, I thought about how nice it would be to have some gay friends to just hang out with.
 Apple promoted an App (maybe for Pride) that, it said, was for gay people to find friends and chat.
 I downloaded it, but realised pretty quickly it was actually a hook-up app (it wasn’t one of the well-known ones, which is why I tried it).
 Then I got an email from the company that talked about their App having “the hottest gay singles”, and I immediately closed my account and deleted the App.
-That was the absolute <i>last</i> thing I wanted.
+That was the absolute last thing I wanted.

 My current mindset may not be forever—I understand all too well the extreme importance of never saying “never”—but it would have to be extraordinary circumstances for anything to change my mind for the foreseeable future.
 Still, that’s not actually a “no”, but more of a “probably not” or maybe, more vaguely, “possibly one day, maybe.”
-Time will tell, I guess, even if right now I think it’s highly improbable.
+Time will tell, I guess, even though right now I think it’s highly improbable.

 Next up, and staying on the same overall theme, is one from Roger Green, and it requires some background.
 Earlier this month, I published a post, ”A venture out”, in which I talked about some errands I ran that day.
-In it I mentioned that at one whop I went to, I was helped by a nice-looking young man with “a North American accent”, and, I added, “I didn’t ask where he was from; didn’t want him to think I was flirting”.
+In it I mentioned that at one shop I went to I was helped by a nice-looking young man with “a North American accent”, and, I added, “I didn’t ask where he was from; didn’t want him to think I was flirting”.
 After saying I could use it for this series, Roger commented:

 I'm not quite sure: 1) Why is asking about where someone is from would be considered flirting, and 2) why a perceived flirtation would be problematic.”